salrashid123/gcp_tokendistributor/README.md

 ## Remote Authorization and TokenDistributor for GCP VMs

-Sample workflow to distribute a secret between two parties where one party much directly deliver the secret to a _specific_ virtual machine.
+Sample workflow to distribute a secret between two parties where one party directly delivers the secret to a _specific_ virtual machine.
+Normally on GCP, one party that owns some data will grant a service account or user permissions to some resource.
+The owner of the service account has discretionary power on at that point and can assume the identity of that service account to access the same data.

+This flow inverts the access where the data owner shares some secret material that ultimately grants access to their data to a isolated system owned by the remote party  that has been attested by the data owner previously.
+This isolated system in this case is a VM that the remote party owns but is configured such that not even the remote party VM owner can access it nor extract the secret that was delivered.

 In prose: